MIC-DKFZ/RTTB/README.md

 :warning: Only use one ITK version consistently throughout all libraries and RTToolbox!
 Otherwise, linker errors will occur.

-:warning: MatchPoint currently does not support ITK 5

 ### Building RT-Toolbox

 * Configure with CMake